A community of creative collaborators

 Help on-hand when you need it

-CCA’s Housing and Residential Life team members are always close by for mentorship and 24/7 assistance.
+CCA’s Housing, Dining, and Residential Education team members are always close by for mentorship and 24/7 assistance.
 In each hall, professional staff members, graduate interns, and trained student Resident Advisors provide a welcoming environment and guidance in your personal and artistic pursuits outside the classroom.
 (They can also tell you where to get discount art supplies.)